alm3ndr1t/alm3ndr1t/README.md

-- 👋 Hi, I’m Almendrit
+👋 Greetings, I'm Almendrit.
-- 👀 I’m interested in everything about coding
+👀 I possess a strong interest in the world of software development.
-- 🌱 I’m currently learning C#, HTML/CSS, MySQL and JavaScript
+🌱 I'm actively expanding my expertise in C#, MySQL, JavaScript, TypeScript, React, HTML/CSS and Git.
-- 📫 How to reach me,, almendrit03@icloud.com
+📫 To get in touch with me, please feel free to reach out at almendrit03@icloud.com.